Skip to Main Content

 UC San Diego (campuswide or through the Library) does not have a license for EndNote Desktop.

-• EndNote 21 can be purchased through On The Hub.
+• EndNote 2025 can be purchased through On The Hub or the EndNote website.

-• It can also be purchased through the campus bookstore or directly from EndNote.
+• It can also be purchased through the campus bookstore or directly from the EndNote website.

 • If you're in a research group, check first to see if there's an available copy.

-Once you have installed EndNote, you can sign up for an account to sync references between EndNote 21 and EndNote Online
+Once you have installed EndNote, you can sign up for an account to sync your references to your cloud storage, for backups and easier transferring between devices.

-1. If you have a Web of Science account or have previously used EndNote Online, you can use that same login for EndNote 21.
+1. If you have a Web of Science account or have previously used EndNote Online, you can use that same login for EndNote 2025.
+If you use the same account for EndNote and Web of Science, then you will be able to see which references in the Web of Science search results are already in your EndNote library.

 2. To create an account, go to https://access.clarivate.com/login?app=endnote on a UCSD-connected computer (including VPN).